dmliao/amorphous/now.md

 layout: default
 ---

-# What I'm doing now:

-This list was last updated **October 2015**.

-I'm a student at Princeton University majoring in Computer Science.
-I am also pursuing a minor in Creative Writing.
+I'm a student at Princeton University majoring in Computer Science, and pursuing a minor in Creative Writing.

+This page is a catch-all of what I've been up to lately, as well as a few things from the near past and the near future.
+It was last updated **January 13, 2016**.

+# What I did (recently):

+* Made a short browser game [Excerpts](http://amorphous.itch.io/excerpts) for procjam
+* Made the game [Ritual of Flowers](http://amorphous.itch.io/ritual) for Ludum Dare 34

-# I'm also:
+# What I'm doing:

+* being a college student
 * developing a dungeon-crawling RPG video game named **Farsider**.
 * writing a novel (since summer 2014) (working title: Crimson)
-* working on independent research for school (web platform to edit/view 2D animations created by warping and deforming artwork instead of a series of frames)

-# Availability:

-I am **not** available for freelance web design / development.
+# What I will be doing: <span class='small'>if things go according to plan</span>

+* going to Anime Boston in March
+* working at Facebook for the summer in Seattle

 ---